 The majority of dog food manufacturers include weight-based feeding recommendations on the packaging.
 This will comprise the serving size, often stated in cups, and the nutritional content per serving.

-In addition, feeding your puppy adult dog chow instead of puppy formula will require more food to get the calories they need.
+In addition, feeding your puppy adult dog chow instead of puppy formula will require more food to get the necessary calories.

 How To Determine Whether Your Goldendoodle Is Eating Enough